imihajlow/ethernet-to-spi/README.md

 # An experiment project to receive and decode a 10BASE-T Ethernet signal

+The Nucleo64 shield schematic files are located in sch/shield/.

+The firmware for stm32f401 is located in stm32eth-f401/.

+## Receiver operation

 The idea is to convert the Manchester-encoded 10BASE-T signal to SPI and use an STM32 MCU to parse it.

 A 75C1168 chip is used to convert differential signals to 5V logic levels.